joakimremler/YRGO_docker_stack_sworm/README.md

 ## 6. Loadbalancer

 The final moment in this lession is to [expand](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/) your swarm to multiply Droplets.
-Do this with the snippet you got in the first assament.
-There is multiply ways of doing this but eider you create a new Droplet and add that to your cluster och you borrow a Droplet from a classmate.
+You can do this with the snippet you got in the first assament.
+There is multiply ways of doing this but either you create a new Droplet on Digital Ocen and add that to your cluster or you borrow a Droplet from a classmate.

+If you create a new Droplet you need to install Docker on it.
+You can follow our previous lession on how to do this.

 When you have done this watch your `Visualizer` where you can se that Docker swarm acts as a Loadbalancer between multiply Droplets.

 https://media.giphy.com/media/jYjA6fHBfAZvq/giphy.gif